AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/workday-modules.md

 author: Becky
 exl-id: 535573e0-b6ad-43a2-b7cb-ed32d1dc8d16
 ---
-# Workday modules
+# [!DNL Workday] modules

-In an Adobe Workfront Fusion scenario, you can automate workflows that use [!DNL Workday], as well as connect it to multiple third-party applications and services.
+In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use [!DNL Workday], as well as connect it to multiple third-party applications and services.

 If you need instructions on creating a scenario, see [Create a scenario in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/create-a-scenario.md).